 “Really?
 You’d be comfortable with that?”

 “Okay,” Carter said.
 “Okay, fine.
-We’ll go down this weekend, look at the place, you can see that it’s just a house now, not haunted, safe for children of all ages, and then we will sell to Boston Ulrich.”
+We’ll go down Saturday, look at the place, you can see that it’s just a house now, not haunted, safe for children of all ages, and then we will sell to Boston Ulrich.”

 I think that’s a bad idea.